cassmastern/lers-sandbox/docs/sec_accss/breakthru1-mermaid-svg.md

 # An Accessible Mermaid Beyond Reach — A Breakthrough That Wasn't

-OK, some more about embedding accessible Mermaid diagrams in MkDocs Material.
+OK, this is to report and record some progress in embedding accessible Mermaid diagrams in MkDocs Material.
 Or rather, *embedding Mermaid code, with some meaning embedded in it, in MkDocs Markdown source files*.

 Finally figured out I didn't need any custom scripts or post-processing hacks — at least not at this point — for metadata injection.
 Turns out — RTFM, eh 🤦🏻‍♂️ — I can use Mermaid’s built-in support for `accTitle` and `accDescr` directly inside fenced code blocks: